MODISTE's Guide to Nashville

 - Seasonal Sports: Nashville has quite a few sports teams that you can cheer for while you're in town (if that's your cup of tea).
 The Nashville Predators NHL team has made a name for itself as the team with the rowdiest and loudest fans, which certainly makes for a good time.
 Nashville is also home to one of the MLS's newest soccer teams, for those with a yearning for a little English football.
 Lastly, there's of course the Titans if you're more into American football.

 - Franklin Farmer’s Market: There are a few farmer's markets in Nashville, but Franklin's Saturday market is indisputably the best.
-First of all, it's across the street from MODISTE every weekend, and is where you can find the freshest veggies, fruits and local goods.
+It's quaint but well-stocked, and is where you can find the freshest veggies, fruits and local goods.
 You don't want to miss out on Ellie's doughnuts, either.
 The line may be long, but it moves very fast, and it's important to note it's cash only.

 - Rare Bird: Nashville's got a few rooftop bars, but Rare Bird is one of the prettiest with some of the best views.

-- The Frist Museum: We're suckers for art over here at MODISTE, and we can't go without mentioning Nashville's staple museum.
+- The Frist Museum: We're suckers for art over here at MODISTE (you'll find art by SK Hix on display available for purchase in our showroom), and we can't go without mentioning Nashville's staple museum.
 They've always got a great exhibit on display, and most of the time you're allowed to take photos (flash off, of course).

 - Concerts at The Ryman: Always check what's on at The Ryman before you get into town!
 It's not always country, and the venue is small so shows tend to sell out rather quickly.